rakshita-vijay/rag-agentic-ai/README.md

 2. **Click “🚀 Generate Topics”** and watch the magic happen
 3. **See real-time progress** as each agent does its job
 4. **Download your topics** as a Markdown file with one click
-5. **Revisit your brainstorms** in the sidebar—expand, download, or delete any session
+5. **Revisit your brainstorms** in the sidebar - expand, download, or delete any session
 6. **Celebrate** with balloons and confetti when your ideas are ready!

 ---